odan/slim4-skeleton/docs/middleware.md

 ## Global middleware

-Some middleware handlers are already registered to ensure that the exception handling and some security checks are enabled by default.
+Some middleware handlers are already registered to ensure that the exception handling, and some security checks are enabled by default.

 More details: [config/middleware.php](https://github.com/odan/slim4-skeleton/blob/master/config/middleware.php)